 Clinical farm work is inevitably based near livestock dense areas and so while you will not necessarily need to live in a rural location some flexibility in terms of location will be important.

-What is important to consider when choosing EMS?
+What is important to consider when choosing extra-mural studies (EMS)?

 There are lots of practical skills in farm animal practice that take time to develop.
 Making the most of opportunities through EMS to practice techniques will be beneficial.
 EMS is also a great opportunity to try and appreciate the variety of work carried out by farm vets and the different types of clinical practice that are available.